-Dr. Gardner has served on the Board of the National Trauma Institute for four years and is currently a member of the Science Committee.
-She served in a number of leadership roles in the American College of Emergency Physicians prior to her election to presidency, including Vice-President and Secretary/Treasurer.
-She served on the ACEP Board for 10 years, and continues to be active on the Federal Government Affairs Committee, the Quality and Patient Safety Committee, and the Public Relations Committee.
+Dr. Gardner served on the Board of the National Trauma Institute for eight years, including four years on the Science Committee.
+She also served in a number of leadership roles in the American College of Emergency Physicians (ACEP), including President, Vice-President and Secretary/Treasurer.
+She served on the ACEP Board for 10 years, and continues to be active on the Federal Government Affairs Committee, the Quality and Patient Safety Committee, and the Communications Committee.

 Dr. Gardner was chair of National Report Card Task Force in 2006, when ACEP presented the first-ever state-by-state look at the support for emergency medical services across the nation, and was a representative to the subsequent Report Cards, released in January 2009 and December 2013 and subsequently published in peer reviewed journals.